 The case for these headphones is decent.
 It's not too bulky and has four indicator lights to tell you the battery level and when the earbuds are charging.
 Unfortunately, when the optional stability fins are installed on the earbuds, it can be difficult to ensure a proper connection with the charging pins on the case, resulting in your earbuds not charging though it appears they're fully charged.

 The build quality of these headphones is good.
 Both the case and the earbuds themselves are made of dense, good quality plastic, and feel fairly durable.
 The headphones are rated IPX7 for water and sweat resistance, though this isn't something we test for.

 These headphones are very stable.
-With the optional stability fins attached, they likely won't move around at all, even during more strenuous workouts.
+Unlike the Tranya T10 Truly Wireless, they come with optional stability fins, which helps them stay in place even during more strenuous workouts.
 Unfortunately, they only come with one size of stability fin, unlike some other headphones like the Samsung Galaxy Buds+ Truly Wireless, which come with three size options.

 The sound profile of the TaoTronics SoundLiberty 79 is quite well-balanced and they're suitable for a wide range of genres and content.
 They have a bit of extra bass, which adds some extra thump and punch to bass-heavy music like EDM or hip-hop but isn't too overpowering for rock or country.

 The frequency response consistency of these headphones is outstanding.
 Provided you achieve a proper fit using the included tips, the treble and bass response should be the same every time you use the headphones.